Hanabi-Live/hanabi-live/docs/FEATURES.md

-# List of Features
+# The Hanab Live Manual & List of Features

+This is the manual for [Hanab Live](https://hanab.live/).
+Read through it (or use `[Ctrl + f](https://www.google.com/search?q=ctrl+%2B+f)` on your keyboard) before asking any questions in the chat.

-[Hanab Live](https://hanab.live/) was released on October 2017 as an attempt to improve upon [Keldon Jones'](http://keldon.net/) implementation of the game (which is now deleted).
+The website was released on October 2017 as an attempt to improve upon [Keldon Jones'](http://keldon.net/) implementation of the game (which is now deleted).
 The site offers many different features and ways to play.

 <br />